ishruti1205/Calculator/README.md

 # Calculator Application

-A simple arithmetic calculator Android application, provides basic arithmetic operations like addition, subtraction, multiplication, division and modulus, with a clean and intuitive user interface.
+A simple arithmetic calculator Android application, provides basic arithmetic operations like addition, subtraction, multiplication, division and percentage, with a clean and intuitive user interface.

 ## Features

-- **Basic Arithmetic Operations:** Perform addition, subtraction, multiplication, division and modulus.
+- **Basic Arithmetic Operations:** Perform addition, subtraction, multiplication, division and percentage.
 - **Advanced Calculations with Rhino:** Utilizes the [Rhino JavaScript engine](https://github.com/APISENSE/rhino-android) to handle complex expressions and ensure precise calculations.
 - **Real-time Results:**  Instantly displays the result as you input values.
 - **AC Button:** Reset the entire input and result with a single tap using the **AC** (All Clear) button.